Israeli officials demand the right to strike Hezbollah under any cease-fire deal for Lebanon

 Hezbollah began firing into Israel on Oct.
 8, 2023, in solidarity with Hamas after its attack on southern Israel that sparked the war in the Gaza Strip.
 Israel has been responding with strikes in Lebanon, and dramatically escalated its bombardment in late September by launching a ground invasion just inside the border.

-Hochstein’s proposal is based on U.N. resolution 1701, which ended the 2006 war between Hezbollah and Israel.
-The resolution stipulates that only the Lebanese army and U.N. peacekeepers should operate in southern Lebanon.
+Hochstein’s proposal is based on U.N. resolution that ended the 2006 war between Hezbollah and Israel.
+It stipulates that only the Lebanese army and U.N. peacekeepers should operate in southern Lebanon.

-Still, after 2006, Hezbollah never fully ended its presence in the south.
-Lebanon accuses Israel of also violating the resolution by maintaining hold of a small, disputed border area and conducting frequent military flights over Lebanon.
+Still, Hezbollah never fully ended its presence in the south.
+Lebanon accuses Israel of also violating the resolution by maintaining hold of a small, disputed border area and conducting frequent military overflights.

-Israel says that since then, Hezbollah build up a military infrastructure throughout villages and towns in southern Lebanon.
+Israel says that Hezbollah has since built up a military infrastructure in villages and towns in southern Lebanon.

-The proposal currently being discussed would include an implementation plan and a monitoring system to ensure each side follows its obligations to fully withdraw from the south.
-That could involve the U.S. and France, but details are still unclear.
+The current proposal would include an implementation plan and a monitoring system to ensure each side follows its obligations to fully withdraw from the south.
+That could involve the United States and France, but details are still unclear.

-The Israeli ministers did not outline what Israel’s demand to maintain freedom of operation would entail.
-Since the 2006 war, Israel has struck Hezbollah on the few occasions when border violence did flare up, but any larger scale response could push the region back into turmoil.
+The Israeli ministers didn't outline details of Israel’s demand to maintain freedom of operation.
+Since the 2006 war, Israel has struck Hezbollah on the few occasions when border violence flared up, but any large-scale response could push the region back into turmoil.

-It is also unlikely that Lebanon would agree to a deal that permits Israeli violations of its sovereignty.
+It's also unlikely Lebanon would agree to a deal that permits Israeli violations of its sovereignty.
+Hezbollah's leader Kassem said Wednesday that any cease-fire must include “a complete and comprehensive end to the aggression,” preserving Lebanon’s sovereignty and ruling out any freedom of movement for Israel in Lebanese territory.

-And although the proposal attempts to nail down an implementation mechanism, the failure to fully implement the U.N. resolution after the 2006 war could point to the difficulties in getting the sides to uphold a sustainable cease-fire that would bring long-term quiet.
+Though the proposal attempts to nail down an implementation mechanism, the failure to fully implement the U.N. resolution after the 2006 war could point to difficulties in getting the sides to uphold a sustainable cease-fire that would bring long-term quiet.

-Israel has continued to pound Hezbollah throughout the cease-fire attempts, and rockets have continued to rain down on northern Israel.
+Israel has continued to pound Hezbollah, and rockets have continued to rain down on northern Israel.
 Any perceived escalation could derail the talks.

 The war in Gaza would grind on even if Israel and Hezbollah cease fire

-Even if a cease-fire between Israel and Hezbollah is reached, the war in Gaza grinds on into its 14th month.
+The war in Gaza is now in its 14th month as Israel battles Hamas in the territory.
+The death toll has soared to nearly 44,000 dead — over half of them women and children, according to local health officials, who do not distinguish between civilians and combatants in their count.

-Israel is still battling Hamas there, sending the death toll soaring to nearly 44,000 dead — over half of them women and children, according to local health officials, who do not distinguish between civilians and combatants in their count.
+Fifteen people, including five children and three women, were killed in various strikes in Gaza Wednesday, according to an AP journalist who counted the bodies at hospitals.

-While Hezbollah throughout the war in Gaza said it wouldn’t stop firing at Israel until the fighting in the Palestinian territory ends, that condition was dropped in September after Israel intensified its offensive on the militant group, killing its top leadership and degrading its military capabilities.
+Hezbollah has said throughout the war in Gaza that it won't stop firing at Israel until the fighting in the Palestinian territory ends, but that condition was dropped in September after Israel intensified its offensive on the militant group, killing its top leadership and degrading its military capabilities.

-That leaves Gaza waiting for a cease-fire of its own, as people there continue to endure a humanitarian crisis that has displaced much of the territory’s 2.3 million people and prompted widespread hunger, especially in the north, where the U.N. says virtually no food or humanitarian aid has been delivered to for more than 40 days because of the Israeli military’s siege there.
+That leaves Gaza waiting for a cease-fire of its own as a humanitarian crisis has displaced much of the territory’s 2.3 million people and prompted widespread hunger, especially in the north, where the United Nations says virtually no food or humanitarian aid has been delivered to for more than 40 days because of the Israeli military’s siege.

-International mediation efforts have stalled repeatedly over disagreement between Israel and Hamas over whether the war should end as part of a cease-fire deal, with Israel insisting it wants to maintain troop presence in certain areas.
+International mediation has stalled repeatedly amid disagreement between Israel and Hamas over whether the war should end as part of a cease-fire deal, with Israel insisting it wants to maintain troop presence in certain areas.

 Hamas ignited the war in Gaza when its fighters stormed into Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and abducting around 250.
 Around 100 hostages are still inside Gaza, at least a third of them believed to be dead.